-- The broadcast links will be emailed to all hosts on Monday, April 4.
-Viewings can begin Friday, April 14 through June 30. - Contact in:ciite Events at 888.235.7948 (call or text), email info@inciite.com, or chat at inciiteevents.com with any technical concerns you have during your viewing. - You can choose to stop and start the sessions before and after breaks as your group needs. - Have certificates of training for adoptive and foster parents available at the end of the last session. - Remind attendees to complete the evaluation form online through the conference resource page. - Hosts are welcome to complete this evaluation form, although you will also receive a separate survey from in:ciite Events regarding your hosting experience.
+- The broadcast links will be emailed to all hosts on Monday, April 1.
+Viewings can begin Friday, April 5 through June 30. - Contact in:ciite Events at 888.235.7948 (call or text), email info@inciite.com, or chat at inciiteevents.com with any technical concerns you have during your viewing. - You can choose to stop and start the sessions before and after breaks as your group needs. - Have certificates of training for adoptive and foster parents available at the end of the last session. - Remind attendees to complete the evaluation form online through the conference resource page. - Hosts are welcome to complete this evaluation form, although you will also receive a separate survey from in:cite Events regarding your hosting experience.
 It is extremely important that you complete this survey.
 Please count attendees each day, as the survey will request that information. - Any resources mentioned during the event are likely included on Show Hope's resource list.
-All are available through the KPICD, Show Hope's online store, or Amazon. - Conference audio from the 2018 and 2019 Empowered to Connect Conferences and previous events is currently available at www.gumroad.com/showhope. - Although the conference guidebook will not contain presentation slides, the majority of slides will be available on Show Hope's Hope for the Journey Resources page.
+All are available through the KPICD, Show Hope's online store, or Amazon. - Audio from previous conferences is currently available at www.gumroad.com/showhope. - Although the conference guidebook will not contain presentation slides, the majority of slides will be available on Show Hope's Hope for the Journey Resources page.